In this blog, we share the ideas that we presented and some of the key points shared during the discussion.

 As we said before, this event was part of the Leeds Digital Festival programme, which takes place once a year in Leeds.
 The events organised during the festival focus on technology, data and social media, with workshops and networking.

-Our event was hosted by Mihaela Gruia, the founder of Research Retold, and Rich Ashby, CEO of Dotkumo, a digital consultancy specialised on social media, video editing and website optimisation.
+Our event was hosted by Mihaela Gruia, the founder of Research Retold, and Rich Ashby, CEO of Dotkumo, a digital consultancy specialising in social media, video editing and website optimisation.

 Our event covered a lot of points about disinformation which are essential to know nowadays.
 Mihaela kicked off the event with a rapid-fire round.
 What word springs to mind when you think of fake news?
 Guests said: